dbones/dbones.github.io/_posts/2013-08-24-nancy-meet-the-model.md

 ---
 layout: post
 published: true
-description: "A key part of the view is the model it uses, in this post I have a look into how to pass a simple model to a Razor view, on the Nancy platform."
+description: Pass a model to the view.
 tags: [nancy]
 comments:true
 ---